andres-garcia97/tfm_cic/README.txt

 5. Then after a few minutes, enter in the local url http://127.0.0.1:8050/

-6. Use the tool as desired
+6. Use the tool as wished

 Notes:  To remove the environment once used, delete by executing: conda remove --name myenv --all